 the examination is failed and the graduate program of the student is terminated.
 "Recess" is appropriate when the committee feels that the examination should be repeated at a later time.
 "Pass with Qualification" is appropriate when revisions of written work are necessary or other deficiencies are evident.
 The decision is reported on the Graduate Progress page under the thesis defense tile by the committee chair.
 Most students who "Pass" are still required to make minor modifications in the thesis before the committee chair will approve it for ETD submission.
-Students must allow a reasonable amount of time after the examination to make required changes.
+Corrections should be made and the committee should give final approval by 10 business days before the University deadline.